Rosewood: Uses

-All rosewoods are strong and heavy, taking an excellent polish, being suitable for guitars (the fretboards on electric and acoustic guitars often being made of rosewood), marimbas, recorders, turnery (billiard cues, fountain pens, black pieces in chess sets, etc.), handles, furniture, and luxury flooring, etc.
+Rosewoods are generally suitable for guitars (the fretboards on electric and acoustic guitars often being made of rosewood), marimbas, recorders, turnery (billiard cues, fountain pens, black pieces in chess sets, etc.), handles, furniture, and luxury flooring, etc.

 Rosewood oil, used in perfume, is extracted from the wood of Aniba rosaeodora, which is not related to the rosewoods used for lumber.
 Rosewood is also used for bracelets and necklaces.

 Toxicity

 Rosewood dust from sanding is a sensitizing irritant and can cause respiratory issues like asthma.
 Repeated exposure increases sensitivity, leading to chronic respiratory problems and potential allergic reactions.
 Proper safety measures are essential to minimize risks.

 Status as an endangered species

 Madagascar rosewood is illegally logged from Masoala and Marojejy national parks, with the heaviest exploitation occurring after the 2009 political crisis.

 In general, world stocks are poor through overexploitation.
 Rosewood is now protected worldwide.
-At a summit of the international wildlife trade in South Africa, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) moved to protect the world's most trafficked wild product by placing all 300 species of the rosewood tree under trade restrictions.
+At a summit of the international wildlife trade in South MALI.Africa, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) moved to protect the world's most trafficked wild product by placing all 300 species of the rosewood tree under trade restrictions.
 At CITES meetings in 2013, 2016, and 2019, additional rosewood species were listed for protection, triggering market booms in China.
 China's demand for rosewood has incentivized illegal logging in Africa.